Debit Spread vs Credit Spread: Win Rate, IV & When to Use Each (2026)

 Are credit spreads better than debit spreads?

-What is the difference between a debit spread and credit spread?
+What's the difference between a debit spread and a credit spread?

-A debit spread costs money to open (you pay a net premium) and profits if the stock moves in your direction.
-A credit spread pays you to open (you receive premium) and profits if the stock stays away from your short strike.
-Both have defined risk equal to the spread width.
+A debit spread costs money to open — you pay a net premium and profit if the stock moves in your direction.
+A credit spread pays you to open — you receive premium and profit if the stock stays away from the short strike.
+Both have defined risk capped at the spread width, but they have opposite signs on theta and vega.

-When should I use a debit spread vs credit spread?
+When should I use a debit spread vs a credit spread?

-Use debit spreads when IV rank is below 30% and you expect a directional move.
-Options are cheap, so buying is favorable.
-Use credit spreads when IV rank is above 50% and you want income from elevated premiums.
-Time decay and IV contraction work in your favor with credit spreads.
+Use debit spreads when IV rank is below 30 and you expect a directional move — options are cheap, long premium pays off.
+Use credit spreads when IV rank is above 50 and you want income from elevated premiums — theta and potential IV contraction both work in your favour.

 Ready to test these strategies?